 Each student must complete a second-year paper by the first day of classes of fall semester in the third year.
 It is anticipated that the paper will originate from one completed by the student in their first two years, and it may indeed grow out of a paper completed as a course requirement that receives positive feedback.
 In any case, the paper should demonstrate a grasp of the relevant literature and an ability to contribute to it by using appropriate research techniques: the key is to demonstrate the potential for conducting political science research at a high level.

-To ensure that students allocate enough time for their research project, each student must arrange for a faculty member to serve as second-year paper supervisor and must submit a proposal to the supervisor by June 1 prior to their fifth semester.
-A rough draft of the paper must be submitted to the second-year paper supervisor and discussed by August 1.
+To ensure that students allocate enough time for their research project, each student must arrange by March 15 for two faculty members to serve as second-year paper supervisors, with one faculty member serving as the main adviser, and must submit a proposal to both supervisors by May 15 of their second year.
+A rough draft of the paper must be submitted to the second-year paper supervisor by August 1.

-The second-year paper must be submitted to the director of graduate studies by the first day of classes in the fall of the student’s third year.
-The paper will be evaluated on a pass/fail basis by the second-year paper supervisor and another faculty member designated by the director of graduate studies, who will also provide written feedback to the student.
+The final version of the second-year paper must be submitted to the student’s advisors and the director of graduate studies by the first day of classes in the fall of the student’s third year.
+The paper will be evaluated on a pass/fail basis by the second-year paper advisors, who will also provide written feedback to the student within two weeks.
 Failure to turn in the proposal, rough draft, or final draft on time will be treated as failure to fulfill a degree requirement and can be sanctioned by suspension of funding or removal from the program.
 A student that does not receive a passing grade on their second-year paper may be asked to revise and/or rewrite, at the discretion of the faculty.

 The faculty recognize that the impracticality of some feasible-looking research projects becomes apparent only after substantial investment of time and effort.
 Therefore, a reasonable question pursued with competence and diligence may serve as the basis for an acceptable research paper even if, to some extent, it fails to yield positive results in the end.
 No matter what topic or approach students choose, they should keep in mind that the purpose of the second-year paper is to provide them with an opportunity to gain experience in the research process–and perhaps get them started on a dissertation project.